VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * VictoriaMetrics ignores `NaN` values during data ingestion.

+## Data migration

+Use [vmctl](https://victoriametrics.github.io/vmctl.html) for data migration.
+It supports the following data migration types:

+* From Prometheus to VictoriaMetrics
+* From InfluxDB to VictoriaMetrics
+* From VictoriaMetrics to VictoriaMetrics

+See [vmctl docs](https://victoriametrics.github.io/vmctl.html) for more details.

 ## Backfilling

 VictoriaMetrics accepts historical data in arbitrary order of time via [any supported ingestion method](#how-to-import-time-series-data).